 - Standard enemy monsters are about the same strength as your units.
 Type matching will almost always win the day against regular enemies.
 However, boss enemies are a different story.
 About 1 in 3 levels have bosses.
 Most are actually not that bad.
 However, some of the recurring bosses become extremely powerful later on in the game.
 Take Celestan, for example, the most frequent Recurring Boss in the game.
 His attacks do a very large amount of damage, first of all- he can kill most units in three hits in his later appearances.
 Also in his later appearances, his attacks have a 100% chance of confusing the unit it hit, which makes them simply wander around uselessly.
 His range is also obscene, reaching across 5 blocks or more.
 On top of that, his HP level is enormous- in the 3000s, compared to the average unit's 300-400.
 The only way to effectively defeat him is to summon lots of units and simply swarm him.
 Even surrounded by hordes of other units, it sometimes takes him minutes to die.

-- Never mind the final boss.
+- Never mind the Goddess of Doom.
 After going One-Winged Angel on you, she is the only creature on the stage.
-This should be fairly simple, but the boss will. not. die.
+This should be fairly simple, but she will. not. die.
 The only real course of action is to summon all the units you can and swarm her.
 This would be fine except her attacks do enormous damage, and she also occasionally causes a massive explosion that heavily damages everything within a large radius of her.
 "Heavily" as in, either kills the units or puts their HP so low that another attack will instantly do them in.
 Also, by this point in the battle, you will likely have harvested all available resources, so if too many units die you will too.
-Not only that, but at the end, you have to send the main character in to attack.
+Not only that, but at the end, you have to send Roget in to attack.
 If he dies, it's game over, so all you can do is bring him in and hope you can kill her before she uses an enormous attack.

 - Hero Unit: Called Leader units, with an aura to boost troops and are very strong.
-You only lose if the main character dies, but losing others can lower your rank.
+You only lose if Roget dies, but sometimes, there are chapters where you can lose if other leader units or ally units die if they are important to the plot of the chapter in question and if not then losing anyone else can lower your rank.

 - Poor, Predictable Rock: